-I was driving to the store specifically to get the rest the ingredients needed for my raw tabouli, when I heard on NPR radio someone talking about the fresh tomatoes in their garden.
-I thought how awesome it would be if I stuffed tomatoes with my tabouli!
-So…here is the finished product!
-No added oil, no wheat, no grains.
+I was driving to the store specifically to get the rest the ingredients needed for my raw tabouli, when I heard on the radio someone talking about the fresh tomatoes in their garden.
+I thought, “How great would it be if I stuffed tomatoes with my tabouli!
+An hour later, here is the finished product!
+No added wheat or grains.
 Just pure, sweet, fresh, vegetables!

 Let us begin!

 - 3 cups finely chopped parsley (your choice of any type, I personally prefer Italian for this recipe)

 - 1 clove minced garlic